-A great new addition in the cli-fi subgenre, comes from one of my favourite authors, Wilbur Smith, and his co-author, Chris Wakling.
+Shockwave is a great new addition in the cli-fi subgenre, from one of my favourite authors, Wilbur Smith, and his co-author, Chris Wakling.
 Smith, who passed away at the age of 88 in November 2021, was working with a number of co-authors to get his stories out to his eager fans more quickly.

 Wakling took up the mantle of breaking Smith into the children’s adventure book market, with stories for readers aged 10 and over.
 So far, Wakling has written three books in the Jack Courtney series, which include Cloudburst, Thunderbolt, and the new novel in focus, Shockwave.
 The Courtney family name will be familiar to fans of Smith.
 The Courtney series of books (named in honour of Smith’s grandfather), is one of the longest running series within the publishing world.

 Shockwave takes readers north to the Arctic, traversing both Finland and Norway.
 The protagonist Jack Courtney, along with his friends Amelia and Xander, convince Jack’s mum and her friend Jonny Armfield, to let the three children travel to the Arctic to produce an environmental film about climate change.